 The reason we use domain names instead of IP addresses is that names are easier to remember than a long string of numbers.

-In a nutshell, your domain name points to your IP address, which in turns point to your website.
-This way users around the world can easily access your website by simply typing in your domain in their web browser.
+In a nutshell, your domain name points to your IP address, which, in turn, points to your website.
+That way, users around the world can easily access your website by simply typing in your domain name into their web browser.

-shared hosting or WordPress hosting because they are ideal choices for many website owners and bloggers in terms of affordability and needs.
+shared hosting or WordPress hosting because they are ideal choices for most website owners and bloggers in terms of affordability and needs.

 You can read more about different types of web hosting.

 If you specifically want to build a WordPress site, then we recommend you to choose a WordPress hosting service.
 In most cases, both shared and WordPress hosting cost pretty much the same.
 The only major difference is that WordPress hosting comes preinstalled with WordPress on your hosting account.
 This offers great convenience so you don’t have to manually install WordPress on your web hosting account.